 The churchyard has survived much as it must have appeared in the mid 19th century when the last significant alterations were made.
 Its architectural treasures remain gently crumbling in Victorian aspic, while its botanic notables have been left to grow old gracefully.
 Here’s a glimpse of the St. Pancras Road entrance courtesy of Google Streetview:

-I do not know whether any campaigning took place to stop the new railway slicing through this consecrated land (such as the current campaign to save the church orchard in the Highgate), but I wonder if moving the graves and deconsecrating the land would have caused emotions to run high?
+I do not know whether any campaigning took place to stop the new railway slicing through this consecrated land, but I wonder if moving the graves and deconsecrating the land would have caused emotions to run high?

 The job of removing the gravestones and exhuming the interred fell to one Thomas Hardy (yes, the Thomas Hardy) who, to cut a long story short (you can read the longer story here) created a deeply fascinating architectural installation…